 Introduction

-The Exploit Development Group (EDG) offers secondment opportunities to willing consultants that want to try their hand in developing exploits or analyzing complex bugs.
+Our Exploit Development Group (EDG) offers internal secondment opportunities to willing NCC consultants that want to try their hand in developing exploits or analyzing complex bugs.
 In this secondment, Emily Liu decided to work on Windows CVEs.
 This blog post presents a patch diff, vulnerability analysis, and proof-of-concept generation of CVE-2026-21236 - a heap-based buffer overflow in afd.sys, the kernel-mode driver underpinning Windows socket operations.
 Patched by Microsoft on February 11, 2026, the vulnerability resides in the SAN connect handling path and carries an Elevation of Privilege impact, allowing a local attacker to corrupt kernel pool memory.
-The blog post will be presented from her point of view.
-We will also include a small section on AI applied to patch diffing.
+The paper is presented from her point of view.
+We will also include a small section on AI, applied to patch diffing.

 What is AFD?